Cheating

 • Secure exam browsers: If your school has installed any kind of program on your program to detect cheating, they might be able to find out that way.

-• Old-fashioned sleuthing: Your school might be able to track you down by your IP address, or find personal accounts linked to the account that you shared it with.
+• Old-fashioned sleuthing: Your school might be able to track you down by your IP address or find personal accounts linked to the account that you shared it with.

-What Do I Do if I’m accused of cheating?
+What Do I Do if I’m Accused of Cheating?

-Disciplinary charges for cheating can have serious academic consequences, ranging from a failing grade to expulsion from school.
+Disciplinary proceedings for cheating can have serious academic consequences, ranging from a failing grade to expulsion from school.
+Luckily, there are some steps you can take to protect your rights and preserve your future:

 Contact DC Student Defense

-More posts by Shan Wu
+More posts by DC Student Defense